Dave Holland (drummer): Early life

 At the age of six Holland began piano lessons, but soon developed a "mania for the drums" in his own words and begged his parents to let him have a set.
 After his first appearance as a stand-in for a local band, Holland realized he wanted to be a musician.
 When he was 14 years old, he supplemented his pocket money by playing with another local band called The Drumbeats, and selling furniture and carpets.

 As a youngster, Holland listened to traditional jazz.
 He cited his first rock influence as Johnny Kidd and the Pirates.
 Later, he became interested in funk music in the vein of Booker T & the MG's, the blues rock of Free and progressive–psychedelic music of Traffic.

 Career

 Early bands

-In early 1965 he was with Northampton band Dorian Gray.
-Later that year Holland was persuaded to leave and join The Liberators who had recording and management contracts ready within a few weeks to evolve into Pinkerton's Assorted Colours, a pop band that put autoharp to good use, taking after The Loving Spoonful.
-In 1966 a single, "Mirror Mirror" (released 15 January 1966 on Decca, produced by future The Moody Blues producer Tony Clarke), peaked at No. 8 in the UK Singles Chart.
+In early 1965, he was in the Northampton band Dorian Gray.
+Later that year, Holland was persuaded to leave and join The Liberators who had recording and management contracts ready within a few weeks, to evolve into Pinkerton's Assorted Colours, a pop band that put autoharp to good use, taking after The Loving Spoonful.
+A single, "Mirror Mirror" released on 15 January 1966, on Decca and produced by future The Moody Blues producer Tony Clarke), peaked at No. 8 in the UK Singles Chart.